rashadkp/001-foundations-ex1/README.md

 </table>

 # Exercises
-Write a program that when run will ask a person for his name, weight and height.
+Write a program named `bmi.c` that when run will ask a person for his name, weight and height.
 It should then calculate his BMI based on the above formula and tell them which category he belong to.

 The output should be in the format